KhalidAlfuhaid/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
  -->

-# US Bikeshare Data Analysis Program
+# US Bikeshare Data Analysis

 ## Description

-This Python program analyzes bike sharing system data from three major US cities: Chicago, New York City, and Washington.
-It provides an interactive way to explore bike share usage patterns by filtering data based on city, month, and day of the week.
+This Python script analyzes bike share data from three major US cities: Chicago, New York City, and Washington.
+It provides interactive data exploration capabilities, allowing users to filter data by city, month, and day of the week to analyze bikeshare usage patterns.

 ## Features

-- Filter bike share data by:
-  - City (Chicago, New York City, Washington)
+- City-specific data analysis for Chicago, New York City, and Washington
-  - Month (January through June)
-  - Day of the week
+- Temporal analysis (month, day of week, hour)
-- View various statistics including:
+- Popular station statistics
-  - Most popular times of travel
-  - Most popular stations and trips
-  - Trip duration information
+- Trip duration calculations
-  - User demographics
+- User demographic analysis

-## Requirements
+## Dependencies

 - Python 3.x
 - pandas
 - numpy
+- time

+## Data Files Required

+The script expects the following CSV files in the same directory:

+- `chicago.csv`
+- `new_york_city.csv`
+- `washington.csv`

-## Dependencies Installation
+## Installation

+1. Ensure Python 3.x is installed on your system
+2. Install required packages:

 ```bash
 pip install pandas numpy
 ```

-## Required Files

-The program expects the following CSV files in the same directory:
+3. Place the CSV data files in the same directory as the script

-- chicago.csv
-- new_york_city.csv
-- washington.csv

 ## Usage

-1. Run the program:
+1. Run the script:

 ```bash
 python bikeshare.py
 ```

 2. Follow the interactive prompts to:

-   - Select a city
-   - Choose a month for filtering (or 'all')
-   - Select a day of the week (or 'all')

-3. View the analysis results

-4. Choose whether to restart the analysis with different filters

-## Program Structure

-### Main Functions

-#### `get_filters()`

-- Handles user input for city, month, and day selections
-- Implements input validation
-- Returns selected filters

-#### `load_data(city, month, day)`

-- Loads data from the appropriate CSV file
-- Applies time filters based on user selection
-- Returns filtered DataFrame

-#### `time_stats(df)`

-- Calculates most frequent times of travel
-- Shows popular months, days, and hours

-#### `station_stats(df)`

-- Identifies most popular stations and trip routes
-- Analyzes start and end station combinations

-#### `trip_duration_stats(df)`

-- Calculates total and average trip durations
-- Provides time-based analysis

-#### `user_stats(df)`

-- Analyzes user demographics
-- Shows breakdowns by user type and gender
-- Provides age statistics based on birth year
+   - Select a city (chicago, new york city, or washington)
+   - Choose a month (all or specific month)
+   - Select a day of the week (all or specific day)

+## Functions

+### get_filters()

+Collects user input for filtering the data.

+- Returns:
+  - city (str): Selected city name
+  - month (str): Selected month or "all"
+  - day (str): Selected day or "all"

+### load_data(city, month, day)

+Loads and filters the data based on user selections.

+- Parameters:
+  - city (str): City name
+  - month (str): Month name or "all"
+  - day (str): Day name or "all"
+- Returns:
+  - DataFrame containing filtered city data

+### time_stats(df)

+Displays statistics about the most frequent times of travel:

+- Most common month
+- Most common day of the week
+- Most common start hour

+### station_stats(df)

+Shows statistics about the most popular stations and trips:

+- Most commonly used start station
+- Most commonly used end station
+- Most frequent combination of start and end stations

+### trip_duration_stats(df)

+Calculates and displays trip duration statistics:

+- Total travel time
+- Mean travel time

+### user_stats(df)

+Provides user demographics:

+- User type counts
+- Gender distribution
+- Birth year statistics

 ## Data Structure

-The program expects CSV files with the following columns:
+The script expects CSV files with the following columns:

 - Start Time
 - End Time